-KPI/PI Reference Performance Indicator Target 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 ENG 1.4 (RCI) Percentage of A class roads that should be considered for structural maintenance 5% 2% 2% 2% 2% 3% 6% ENG 1.5 (RCI) Percentage of B and C class roads that should be considered for structural maintenance 5% 2% 2% 2% 2% 3% 4% Not an indicator Percentage of unclassified (residential) roads that should be considered for structural maintenance N/A 6% 4% 4% 5% 6% 9%
+KPI/PI Reference Performance Indicator Target 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 ENG 1.4 (RCI) Percentage of A class roads that should be considered for structural maintenance 5% 2% 2% 2% 2% 2% 3% ENG 1.5 (RCI) Percentage of B and C class roads that should be considered for structural maintenance 5% 3% 2% 2% 2% 2% 3% Not an indicator Percentage of unclassified (residential) roads that should be considered for structural maintenance N/A 14% 6% 4% 4% 5% 6%

 The above figures illustrate the percentage of structural maintenance required to improve the road network.
-It can be seen that, there has been a significant increase in maintenance need and the A class roads are no longer on target.
-This indicates that there is still an ongoing need for sustained investment in the highway network.
-Further investigation will now be carried out into the reasons for the increase.
-Generally, there remains a high level of confidence that the network is being maintained in the most efficient way, however, this will require ongoing monitoring as:
+It can be seen that, although still within target, there is still an ongoing need for sustained investment in the Highway Network.
+Generally, there is a high level of confidence that the network is being maintained in the most efficient way, however, this will require ongoing monitoring as:

-- Levels of funding have not significantly changed over the years. - The amount of improvement work that can be done now is less each year due to inflation.

-- The number of highways assets increases each year as new estates are adopted. - Recent world events have had a sharp and adverse impact of the cost of construction work.
-Prices have stabilised this year compared to last year but remain significantly higher than before February 2022.
+- Levels of funding have not significantly changed over the years - The amount of improvement work that can be done now is less each year due to inflation - The number of highways assets increases each year as new estates are adopted - Recent world events have had a sharp and adverse impact of the cost of construction work and it will take some time for prices to stabilise